Zachary-R-Wilson/CIS-560-Project/README.md

 2.)
 Ensure all Server declaration statements in the solution are altered in alignment with the following format :

             $Server = "(localdb)\[Local_Database_Server_Name]"

+3.)
+Ensure that the RebuildDatabase.ps1, located in the SolutionItems folder, is run through the PowerShell prompt and indicates completion of scripts without errors.
+Help : In the case the PowerShell prompt indicated an error running the script "...not digitally signed", run the following command to resolve the error and complete the rebuild :
+            Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass